 COW is working finding just the right camp to host–enough freedom to let the adults do their thing, but enough structure to make the camp experience fully immersive.
 You could say that they’re doing a damn good impression of Goldilocks right now.

 The venue for this past session was Camp Young Judea, a Jewish (children’s) camp complete with a kosher cafeteria and brightly colored Semitic murals adorning the cabins and set on a quiet river.
 (Oh, and the cafeteria is kosher so we had to observe certain rules; only kosher items were allowed in the cafeteria, so we quickly learned that Lone Star Beer is kosher.
 Boom.
 And hence the bacon cheeseburger upon my return to Dallas.)
 We found the lodging itself to be perfect–the cabins were clean, bug-free, and allowed for enough privacy for everyone to be comfortable.
+If only I could afford to buy something like this as a holiday home myself, so I could re-live the camp experience whenever I wanted, but for now I’ll have to settle for a caravan which I’m just as excited to purchase.
+I was worried about the cost at first but then I heard about Auto Finance Online and how they can help you break it down into more manageable chunks.
+So now I have so many of these trips to look forward to.
 We unpacked, made our beds, and then headed to the party.
 The awkward “hey, where are you from, why are you here?” conversation started slowly and was egged on with drinks poured by the badass head counselor, Justin.

 Each day campers were invited to take advantage of various activities–a high ropes course, zip lines, a giant swing, archery, etc. The beauty of this concept, though, is the freedom to do them only if you want to.
 Don’t want to break a sweat playing dodgeball?
 Sweat it out at the pool while working on your tan.
 Too lazy to do yoga?
 Do corpse pose in a hammock for a couple hours.
 Just don’t feel like being an adult?
 Head to the river and slide down the giant water chute.
 Just want to hang out?
 Stop by the treehouse with a beer or three.
 (Each camp will offer different activities, and the Dallas camp promises a lake, complete with a blob!)